Arsinoitherium

-Arsinoitherium is an extinct genus of paenungulate mammals belonging to the extinct order Embrithopoda.
+Arsinoitherium (Arsinoe II's beast) is an extinct genus of paenungulate mammals belonging to the extinct order Embrithopoda.
 It is related to elephants, sirenians, and hyraxes.
 Arsinoitheres were superficially rhinoceros-like herbivores that lived during the Late Eocene and the Early Oligocene of North Africa from 36 to 30 million years ago, in areas of tropical rainforest and at the margin of mangrove swamps.
 A species described in 2004, A. giganteum, lived in Ethiopia about 27 million years ago.

+Adults of the species A. zitteli stood around 1.75 m tall at the shoulders and 3 m in length.
+A. zitelli has been estimated to have weighed anywhere from 510-1500 kg, whereas A. giganteum estimates range from 1760-1960 kg.
+The most noticeable features of Arsinoitherium were a pair of enormous horns above the nose and a second pair of tiny knob-like horns over the eyes.
+These were structurally similar to the horns of modern bovids.
+While reconstructions usually show them as similar to the ossicones of giraffes, in life each bony core may have been covered, like the horn cores of bovids, with a large horn of keratin.
+Both males and females had horns.
+While some investigators have described a larger and a smaller species from the same site, others have identified the difference in body and tooth size as sexual dimorphism.

+Arsinoitherium superficially resembles a species of rhinoceros, but it is not closely related as it is not a perissodactyl; instead, their closest extant relatives are elephants and manatees.
+Fossils have been found in sediments deposited in coastal swamps and warm, humid, heavily vegetated lowland forests across what is now Africa and Arabia.

 Taxonomy

-The best-known (and first-described) species is A. zitteli.
-Another species, A. giganteum, was discovered in the Ethiopian highlands of Chilga in 2003.
-The fossil teeth, far larger than those of A. zitteli, date to around 28–27 million years ago.
-While the Faiyum Oasis is the only site where complete skeletons of Arsinoitherium fossils were recovered, arsinoitheriids have been found in southeastern Europe, including Crivadiatherium from Romania, and Hypsamasia and Palaeoamasia from Turkey.
+Early history

+Arsinoitherium was named in 1902 by Hugh John Llewellyn Beadnell.
 The genus name Arsinoitherium comes from Pharaoh Arsinoe II (after whom the Faiyum Oasis, the region in which the first fossils were found, was called during the Ptolemaic Kingdom), and the Ancient Greek word θηρίον (thēríon), meaning "beast".
 The species epithet of the type species, A. zitteli, was given to it in honor of the eminent German paleontologist Karl Alfred Ritter von Zittel, regarded by some as the pioneer of paleontology in Egypt.